alphagov/registers-tech-docs/source/documentation/using_the_api/getting_updates.md

 Authorization: YOUR-API-KEY-HERE
 ```

-If you receive a response, you'll know there are updates.
+If you get a response that's not empty, you'll know there are updates.

 You should also look at the `Link` header.
 The response to the example would contain this header: